ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 *	q is used for shorter quotes.
 Browsers are supposed to put “quotation” marks around these elements, however Internet Explorer does not so authors tend to avoid this tag.
 *	Both elements may use the cite attribute to indicate where the quote is from.
 Its value should be a URL that will have more information about the source. blockquote cite=http://en.wikipedia.org/wiki/Winnie-the-Pooh

+## Abbreviations & Acronyms

+*	abbr is used when you want to specify an abbreviation.
+For example, p abbr title=”professor”>Profabbrs.
+*	Older verions of HTML included acronym, However abbr can now be used for both abbreviations and acronyms.

+## Citations & Definitions

+*	To reference a piece of work such as a book, journal, movie….
+The cite element can be used.
+Browsers will render a cite element in italics.
+*	dfn or definition element is used when first explaining new terminology or concepts.
+Also known as its defining instance.
+The appearance of the dfn element is not always changed depending on the browser. p A dfnblack holedfn is a region of space from which nothing, not even light, can escape.p